DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-18-schema-optimization-in-mysql.md

         - a CHAR(1) designed to hold only Y and N values will use only one byte in a single-byte character set.
         - a VARCHAR(1) would use two bytes because of the length byte.

+    The memory storage engine uses fixed-length rows, so it has to allocate the maximum possible space for each value even when it's a variable-length field.
+However, the padding and trimming behavior is consistent across storage engines, because the MySQL server itself handles that.

+    The sibling types for CHAR and VARCHAR are BINARY and VARBINARY, which store binary strings.
+Binary strings are very similar to conventional strings, but they store bytes instead of characters.
+Padding is also different: MySQL pads BINARY values with \0 (the zero byte) instead of spaces and doesn't strip the pad value on retrieval.

+    These types are useful when we need to store binary data and want MySQL to compare the values as bytes instead of characters.
+The advantage of byte-wise comparisons is more than just a matter of case insensitivity.
+MySQL literally compares BINARY strings one byte at a time, according to the numeric value of each byte.
+As a result, binary comparisons can be much simpler than character comparisons, so they are faster.

+    For example:
+    - Storing the value 'hello' requires the same amount of space in a VARCHAR(5) and a VARCHAR(200) column.
+Is there any advantage to using the shorter column?

+        As it turns out, there is a big advantage.
+The larger column can use much more memory, because MySQL often allocates fixed-size chunks of memory to hold values internally.
+This is especially bad for sorting or operations that use in-memory temporary tables.
+The same thing happens with filesorts that use on-disk temporary tables.

+        The best strategy is to allocate only as much space as we really need.

+2. BLOB and TEXT types

+    BLOB and TEXT are string data types designed to store large amounts of data as either binary or character strings, respectively.

+    In fact, they are each families of data types:
+    - the character types: TINYTEXT, SMALL TEXT, TEXT, MEDIUMTEXT, and LONGTEXT.

+        TEXT is a synonym for SMALLTEXT.

+    - the binary types: TINYBLOB, SMALLBLOB, BLOB, MEDIUMBLOB, and LONGBLOB.

+        BLOB is a synonym for SMALLBLOB.

+    Unlike all other data types, MySQL handles each BLOB and TEXT value as an object with its own identity.
+Storage engines often store them specially; InnoDB may use a separate external storage area for them when they're large.
+Each value requires from **one to four bytes of storage space in the row** and **enough space in external storage to actually hold the value**.

+    The only difference between the BLOB and TEXT families is that BLOB types store binary data with no collation or character set, but TEXT types have a character set and collation.

+    MySQL sorts **BLOB** and **TEXT** columns differently from other types: instead of sorting the full length of the string, it sorts only the first **max_sort_length** bytes of such columns.
+If we need to sort by only the first few characters, we can either decrease the **max_sort_length** server variable or use **ORDER BY SUBSTRING(column, length)**.

+    MySQL can't index the full length of these data types and can't use the indexes for sorting.

+    The problem when using BLOB and TEXT file:
+    - On-Disk temporary tables and sort files

+        Because the memory storage engine doesn't support the BLOB and TEXT types, queries that use BLOB and TEXT columns and need an implicit temporary table will have to use on-disk MyISAM temporary tables, even for only a few rows.

+        This can result in a serious performance overhead.
+Even if we configure MySQL to store temporary tables on RAM disk, many expensive operating system calls will be required.

+        The best solution is to avoid using the BLOB and TEXT types unless we really need them.
+If we can't avoid them, we may be able to use the SUBSTRING(column, length) trick everywhere a BLOB column is mentioned (including in the ORDER BY clause) to convert the values to character strings.

 <br>

 ## Wrapping up